bigomics/omicsplayground/README.rst

 ================================================================================

 You can either run the platform from the source code, or download the docker image.
-Running the Omics Playground from the docker file is the easiest way.
+Running Omics Playground from the docker file is the easiest way.